About Works in Progress

 How WIP is produced.
 WIP depends on a volunteer managing editor, supported by the Publishing Committee, to see to the accomplishment of nearly all organizational, administrative and editorial tasks.
 Other volunteers handle layout, website, subscriptions, and distribution.

 We rely on members of the community to submit enough content to fill the pages of the paper.
-During the summer of 2018 we will be seeking more people to volunteer to help produce the paper in order that it can continue on a more sustainable basis.
+We are currently committed (fall/winter 20180M to finding more people to volunteer to help produce the paper in order that it can continue on a more sustainable basis.

 Volunteers.
 WIP needs all sorts of people to thrive.
 To start with, we want people to submit news articles, analyses, reflections, reports of experience, data, drawings, photographs, as well as ideas for any of those things.
-We also need “regulars” – anyone who will sign up to be part of the WIP cadre as outlined above — for example, stringers to send in items of interest; distributors to take WIP to various locations each month; activists to handle regular outreach to groups; editors to revise submissions and do proofreading; runners to help with the dozens of tasks that go with putting out a community newspaper.
+We also need “regulars” – anyone who will sign up to be part of the WIP cadre as outlined above — for example, stringers to send in periodic items of interest; distributors to take WIP to various locations each month; activists to handle regular outreach to groups; editors to revise submissions, detail-oriented grammar geeks to do proofreading; and runners to help with the dozens of tasks that go with putting out a newspaper.
 If you are interested in any of these areas — or in becoming more involved with the organizational underpinnings of WIP, please contact us at firstname.lastname@example.org and tell us about yourself.